Nirmak/NextGenMusicPlayer/README.md

 1. The current playlist is summarised to `playlist_catalog.txt`.
 2. `dj_context.txt` (or your custom file) is merged with instructions about response format.
 3. Recent plays from `playback_history.json` are deduplicated and inserted into the system prompt.
+4. The DJ persona instructs the model to lean on known artists/songs, keep its internal reasoning succinct, and skip episodic/podcast-style tracks unless you request them.
-4. Free-form input or `/ai ...` calls `OllamaClient`, which must return a JSON snippet such as `{"index": 5, "reason": "High energy rock"}`.
+5. Free-form input or `/ai ...` calls `OllamaClient`, which must return a JSON snippet such as `{"index": 5, "reason": "High energy rock"}`.
 The CLI validates and executes the response.
-5. While the model composes a reply, its output streams live in the terminal so you can confirm it is still working.
+6. While the model composes a reply, its output streams live in the terminal so you can confirm it is still working.

 Replace `dj_context.txt` to change the model’s persona or constraints.
 To disable AI completely, set `ollama_url` to an empty string in the config or use `--ollama-url ""` at runtime.